Monday, February 4, 2013

 4 tablespoons sugar

-Place about 3-1/2 cups flour in the bowl.
+Meanwhile, place about 3-1/2 cups of flour in a large mixing bowl.

-Melt the shortening in the microwave; add to the bowl with the flour.
+Melt the shortening in the microwave and add it to the bowl with the flour.

-In a measuring cup, measure out 1 cup milk, then add in 4 tablespoons sugar and the salt; heat until quite warm in the microwave, stirring to dissolve the sugar and salt.
+In a measuring cup, measure out 1 cup of milk.
+Add 4 tablespoons of sugar and 1 1/2 tsp. of salt.
+Heat until quite warm in the microwave (about 1 1/2 minutes), stirring to dissolve the sugar and salt.

-Pour the milk into the bowl with the melted shortening and flour; cover the bowl with a towel to keep ingredients warm.
+Pour the heated milk into the bowl with the melted shortening and flour.
+Add the proofed yeast and stir contents together.

-Place the dough on a very lightly floured counter or board; let rest for 5-10 minutes, covered with a clean towel.
+Place the dough on a very lightly floured counter.

-Grease a large bowl, then place the dough into bowl to rise in a warm place for about 50-60 minutes
+Grease a large bowl, then place the dough in the bowl to rise covered in a warm place for about one hour.

 Punch down dough.